-Autumn is a truly beautiful time of year - the trees are turning to glorious golds and the weather is crisp.
+Autumn is a truly beautiful time of year the trees are turning to glorious golds and the weather is crisp.
 However, here are some things we need to be aware of to ensure our pets stay happy and healthy as the seasons change.

 Autumn joint alert!
 Older pets will often feel the cold in their joints; becoming sluggish and stiff.
-Don't ignore these signs, since arthritis is generally the underlying dog.
-You can see fluffy new bone (arrowed) typical of arthritis problem.
+Don't ignore these signs, since arthritis is generally the underlying problem.
 This causes significant pain but our pets are often very bad at letting us know just how sore they are.
-There are many ways we can help them, so if your senior citizen is slowing down in the harvest mites are very itchy!
+There are many ways we can help them, so if your senior citizen is slowing down in the autumn, speak to us about how we can put the spring back in their step!